pippim/pippim.github.io/index.md

 It is important to follow these instructions to setup your site:
 [Adding a theme to your GitHub Pages site using Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll).
-For example, `_layouts/default.html` needs to be copied from the theme to your own websited in order to make significant changes to the theme.
+For example, `_layouts/default.html` probably needs to be copied from the theme website to your own website in order to make significant changes.

 There are many file types in the Pippim website stored at various
 locations: